autopulated/busybot/readme.md

 The challenge cannot be parallelised, or solved dramatically faster on a GPU or specialist hardware than on a normal CPU.

-It is serially compute bound (not memory intensive), and busybot optimised implementations of to both solve and verify challenges in pure JS with no dependencies.
+It is serially compute bound (not memory intensive), and busybot includes optimised implementations of to both solve and verify challenges in pure JS with no dependencies.

 ## Usage:
 ```npm install --save busybot```